 The pen, paper and oral tests above are the best assessment tools available, but they can take a long time to make arrangements for and be very expensive, running between $2000-4000 (U.S.) for a battery of tests.
-Assessment software, often in the form of a game, can present an alternative, though most will not be acceptable to school boards for consideration in the development of individual educational programs.
+This is not an option for many parents.
+Assessment software can present an alternative, providing many of the benefits at a much lower cost.

 Two examples that educators and parents should consider are Dyslexia Quest from Nessy Learning and Lucid's CoPS or Cognitive Profiling System.
 Both assess phonological awareness, phoneme discrimination, auditory short term memory and visual short term memory.
 Dyslexia Quest can now even assess students as old as 16 years.

-Neither of these systems can diagnose dyslexia specifically, but they can identify the signs and symptoms associated with it, providing real value for parents and teachers alike.
-The tests are not a replacement for professional assessment and they are not standardized (consistent in delivery, content and evaluation) but their ease of use and lower cost should make them attractive for use at home and school.
+Neither of these tools, in fact no tool, can diagnose dyslexia specifically, but they can identify the signs and symptoms associated with it, providing real value for parents and teachers alike.
+The tests are not a replacement for more in depth assessments but their ease of use and lower cost makes them attractive for use at home and school.

 Expect between 3-6 hours of testing time, conducted over two or three sessions.
 While it would be convenient to test in one session, younger children, especially dyslexics, have difficulty maintaining concentration and tire easily.
 By testing over two sessions, usually early in the day, your child will have the opportunity to perform at their best, providing a more accurate assessment of their ability.

 1) Review the Results